dclstn/node-RTRespost/README.md

-# Repost Reddit to Twitter bot
+# Repost Reddit to Twitter
-Posts trending threads from a selected reddit to twitter.
+Posts trending threads from a selected sub-reddit to twitter.